devuri/remove-version-number/README.md

 # Remove WordPress Version Number
-A quict and easy way to remove the WordPress version number.
+A quick and easy way to remove the WordPress version number.